kapilsharma/AngularQuickNotes/05-ComponentsContinued.md

 ## Custom event binding - Passing data from child to parent component

 In last section, we learned to use custom property binding to pass data from parent to child component.
-Similarly, we can use custom event binding to pass data from chile to parent component.
+Similarly, we can use custom event binding to pass data from child to parent component.

 **What is event?**